9ae/ace/wiki/vault/o.01.md

 *What is a touching forgiveness narrative?*
 When the wronged has every reason to seek revenge or cut someone out, but choses to reach out and understand instead.
-**Motivation for forgiving, to understand** One of the Harts.
-Ada for Helga.
-At first Ada is furious, because as the older sister she feels the saftey of Alan & Yihan are her responsibility.

 # Describe your climax.
-> In one paragraph, describe what will happen in the climax of your novel.
-This is the "Oh my gosh, what will happen next?!" moment.

 ![[s.1_14]]